Ridhima-Verma/AviEar-Firmware/README.md

 ***********************************************************************
 Record the audio, implement detection algorithm, save in Sd card.
 This cycle repeats for each incoming audio.
 After a user defined interval the device will Publish the recorded data all together.
 This is done to save power due to frequent connection setups.
+The building and running steps remain the same as in Part B.1.